freehaha/slate/source/includes/_recipe.md

 }
 ```

-This endpoint creates a Recipe.
+This endpoint executes a Recipe.

 ### HTTP Request